 Looking to make your forms better by finding out why people aren’t filling them out?

 Knowing the most common issues with contact forms gives you insight to improve your own forms and boost your conversion rate.
-In this post, we’ve listed the top complaints website visitors have about contract forms (plus solutions).
+In this post, we’ve listed the top complaints website visitors have about contact forms (plus solutions).

 Top Visitor Complaints About Contact Forms